Why is TC Camp's unconference format so popular? Interview with Liz Fraley, TC Camp Founder

 During all of this, I’d been a regular volunteer for the San Francisco Bay ACM’s Annual Data Science Camp.
 I’d seen the variety of subjects covered, the wide array of people attending, and the excitement and sheer satisfaction in the attendees year after year.
 It was low-cost, run by a non-profit, intended for the betterment of the community and the people in it, and wildly successful.

 I wondered if the format would work for tech comm folks.
 I really wasn’t sure it would work out.
 I floated the idea past several people in different positions, and, in the end, figured it was worth finding out.

 I say this as if it all worked out.
 But we’d pondered the idea for a couple of years before we decided to give it a try.
 That first year, it was an experiment.
 It would work or it wouldn’t.
 Luckily, it did.
 In fact, the response was overwhelming.

-At the TC Camp happening in two weeks, we’ll be celebrating our fourth year, our second as a non-profit.
+At the TC Camp happening in a few weeks, we’ll be celebrating our sixth year!

 For one thing, the conference is self-correcting: Topics are chosen the day of the event by the people present.
 That uncertainty about attending — whether any of the sessions will be interesting, whether you’ll get anything out of it — is completely gone with an unconference.
 As long as you participate — vote on the topics, collaborate in the discussions — you’re guaranteed to connect.